 - Easy contactless magnetic charging

-6. Willowwind Smartwatch - The best budget smartwatch with phone
+6. Willowwind Smartwatch - The best budget smartwatch for kids with phone

 If you are looking for an uncomplicated and inexpensive smartwatch but with (almost) all the functionality the best smartwatches for kids include, the Willowwind is an outstanding choice.